informed-labs/tc/README.md

 ### Abstract

 `tc` composes infrastructure using 6 core serverless primitives viz. `event`, `function`, `mutation`, `state`, `route` and `queue`.
 These primitives are [first-class](https://en.wikipedia.org/wiki/First-class_function) and can be composed like higher-order functions in functional programming.
-These primitives can be thought of nodes in an acyclic graph (DAG) and are agnostic of underlying cloud or infrastructure.
+These primitives can be thought of nodes in an acyclic graph (DAG) and are agnostic of underlying infrastructure.
 For example, one can define a topology as follows

 ```yaml
 name: my-topology